 While you can find a lot of great companies on Uhaul’s Moving Help platform, you can also find a lot of inexperienced ones as well.
 If you and your cousin want to start making some extra money on the side, you can easily get on MovingHelp.
 All you need is a bank account.

-Moving companies that are labor-only are not required to carry insurance, and most moving helpers on MovingHelp are labor-only.
-If your moving help scratches some paint off the wall, or ding a wall, that’s not such a big deal.
-However, if your movers tear up your hardwood floors, break your door, or leave a hole in your wall, I imagine you’re not going to be too happy, and neither will your wallet.
+Moving companies that are labor-only are not required to carry insurance, and most moving helpers on MovingHelp are labor-only moving companies.
+If your movers scratch some paint off the wall or ding a doorway, that’s not such a big deal.
+However, if your movers tear up your hardwood floors, break your door, or leave a gaping hole in your wall, I imagine you’re not going to be too happy, and neither will your wallet.

 Unfortunately, this isn’t just a limitation of MovingHelp, most moving companies don’t provide full-valuation coverage.
-Scratch that, I don’t know a single company that provides it.
+Scratch that, I don’t know a single moving company that provides full-valuation coverage for all goods.
 Moving companies also aren’t insurance brokers, so you can’t just buy insurance for your move directly from them.
 If you’re wanting full-valuation coverage, I recommend getting a policy with Movinginsurance.com.
-They offer full value coverage for purchase from MovingInsurance.com.
-Rates start at $12 per $1,000 in coverage.
+They offer full-value coverage for purchase starting at $12 per $1,000 in coverage.

 EDIT: MovingHelp now offers insurance in various states called Safeload.
 Moving Help Service Provider(s) are still not required to be insured, but you can purchase Safeload for additional coverage.

-That being said, MovingHelp is also a very competitive marketplace that gives moving companies an opportunity to advertise their services without expenses, so their prices are worth checking out.
-However, you can expect to pay an additional 15% to cover MovingHelp’s cut.
+That being said, MovingHelp is also a very competitive marketplace that gives moving companies an opportunity to advertise their services for free, so their prices are worth checking out.
+However, you can expect to pay an additional 15% (on top of what hiring the moving company directly would cost) to cover MovingHelp’s cut.